Pierre-Lannoy/wp-apcu-manager/readme.txt

 * plugins consumption.

 **APCu Manager** supports multisite report delegation (see FAQ).

+**APCu Manager** supports a set of WP-CLI commands to:

+* toggle on/off main settings - see `wp help apcu settings` for details;
+* obtain operational statistics - see `wp help apcu analytics` for details.

+For a full help on WP-CLI commands in APCu Manager, please [read this guide](https://github.com/Pierre-Lannoy/wp-apcu-manager/blob/master/WP-CLI.md).

 **APCu Manager** is a free and open source plugin for WordPress.
 It integrates many other free and open source works (as-is or modified).
 Please, see 'about' tab in the plugin settings to see the details.